Taken on January 24th, 2020

 - iso 400

 Jökulsarlon’s Diamond Ice beach was the main focus of my Winter workshops.
 The itinerary is designed so that we are never far from the Glacier lagoons for the best part of the trip.
-This is because Icelandic weather can be very chaotic and surprise you at any moment.
+This is because Icelandic weather can be very chaotic and can surprise you at any moment.
 If you have your camera to hand, t’s great when you get an amazing display of these even rarer Nacreous cloud formations.
 It’s even better when you have the choice of a glacier lagoon or ice beach as the setting.
 Either way you have a unique glacier landscape to play with.
 The lagoon side has mountains that break the horizon which could be useful because the nacreous clouds are so high.
 The beach side had a better build up of colours from the impending sunrise.

 I was trying to triangulate the 3 main subjects.
 The middle iceberg was a bit too close to the center but getting closer to the nearest piece of ice allowed me to form a triangle.
 It was important to be a few meters from the ice, so that I could include more sky with them.